cshum/imagor/README.md

 #### Security Considerations

-- Upload functionality requires unsafe mode, which disables URL signature verification
-- Only enable uploads in trusted environments or with proper access controls
+Upload functionality requires unsafe mode, which disables URL signature verification.
+This feature is designed for **internal use** where imagor serves as a backend service in trusted environments with proper access controls, not for public-facing endpoints.
-- Consider implementing rate limiting and file size restrictions at the reverse proxy level
-- The upload feature is designed for development, testing, and controlled environments

 ### Community